Guide for spectators and photographers

 - Be respectful of the musher’s space and their time.
 Our competitors are friendly and love talking about their dogs and this sport, but they’re maybe also nervous and hyped up before they run and most have a pre-race routine.

-- A dog sled race can be a hectic, noisy place.
+- A sled dog race can be a hectic, noisy place.
 There are going to be trucks, dogs and people all over the place.
-Things might seem chaotic, but there is an organised plan.
+Things might seem chaotic, but there is an highly organised plan.

 - Always ask the owners before taking your best selfie with the dogs.
 Most of the time they will gladly help.
 If you keep a respectful distance and aren’t in the way of their preparatory chores, you’ll find some amazing images to take as the dogs are naturally very photogenic.